hazlorlabs/docs/docs/wallets/cli.md

 Other values can be changed in the same way.

 Alternatively, we can directly make the changes to the config values in one place at client.toml.
-It is under the path of `.ethermint/config/client.toml` in the folder where we installed ethermint:
+It is under the path of `.hazlor/config/client.toml` in the folder where we installed core:

 ```
 ############################################################################